benalperim/Web_Sukit/Project1-Skeleton/README.md

         -/PRIVMSG
             - Allows two users to message privately between one another -/JOIN
             - Allows a user to join a Channel in order to talk to others inside that channel.
+You can only be in one chat room at one time.
         -/INFO
             - Displays info on the creaters of the chatting application.
         -/LIST